opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 121    In _UI_ , the Court of Appeal stated (at [78]) in relation to the relevance of the advanced age of the accused person in sentencing that:

  ...
-[I]n general, the mature age of the offender does not warrant a moderation of the punishment to be meted out (see Krishan Chand v PP [1995] 1 SLR(R) 737 at [8]).
+[I]n general, the mature age of the offender does not warrant a moderation of the punishment to be meted out (see Krishan Chand v PP <span class="citation">[1995] 1 SLR(R) 737</span> at [8]).
 But, where the sentence is a long term of imprisonment, the offender’s age is a relevant factor as, unless the Legislature has prescribed a life sentence for the offence, the court should not impose a sentence that effectively amounts to a life sentence.
 Such a sentence would be regarded as crushing and would breach the totality principle of sentencing. ...

 122    In my judgment, while a court should generally avoid imposing a sentence that effectively operates as a life sentence, this is not to my mind an absolute rule, and must be measured against